Jmwofford/babyDiv_WDI-curriculum/instructor_notes/mongo/mongoose-and-express.md

 ## Postman

-It is a good practice to build your app one step at a time for testing and efficency.
+It is a good practice to build your app one step at a time for testing and efficiency.

 - STEP 1 - This morning we created the Mongoose queries and confirmed that the code works.
 - STEP 2 - This afternoon we are going to take those working pieces of code and wrap them in Express routes.